Collective intelligence: History

 Bloom traced the evolution of collective intelligence to our bacterial ancestors 1 billion years ago and demonstrated how a multi-species intelligence has worked since the beginning of life.
 Ant societies exhibit more intelligence, in terms of technology, than any other animal except for humans and co-operate in keeping livestock, for example aphids for "milking".
 Leaf cutters care for fungi and carry leaves to feed the fungi.

-David Skrbina cites the concept of a 'group mind' as being derived from Plato's concept of panpsychism (that mind or consciousness is omnipresent and exists in all matter).
-He develops the concept of a 'group mind' as articulated by Thomas Hobbes in Leviathan and Fechner's arguments for a collective consciousness of mankind.
-He cites Durkheim as the most notable advocate of a "collective consciousness" and Teilhard de Chardin as a thinker who has developed the philosophical implications of the group mind.

-Tom Atlee focuses primarily on humans and on work to upgrade what Howard Bloom calls "the group IQ".
-Atlee feels that collective intelligence can be encouraged "to overcome 'groupthink' and individual cognitive bias in order to allow a collective to cooperate on one process – while achieving enhanced intellectual performance."
+Tom Atlee focused primarily on humans and on work to upgrade what Howard Bloom calls "the group IQ".
+Atlee felt that collective intelligence can be encouraged "to overcome 'groupthink' and individual cognitive bias in order to allow a collective to cooperate on one process – while achieving enhanced intellectual performance."
 George Pór defined the collective intelligence phenomenon as "the capacity of human communities to evolve towards higher order complexity and harmony, through such innovation mechanisms as differentiation and integration, competition and collaboration."
-Atlee and Pór state that "collective intelligence also involves achieving a single focus of attention and standard of metrics which provide an appropriate threshold of action".
+Atlee and Pór stated that "collective intelligence also involves achieving a single focus of attention and standard of metrics which provide an appropriate threshold of action".
 Their approach is rooted in scientific community metaphor.